hbt2oo5/ValueLab2/README.md

 # 🏠 ValueLab – AI-Powered Indian Real Estate Investment Analyzer

-**ValueLab3** is a modern, frontend-only web platform that delivers AI-powered insights and visual analysis for Indian real estate investors.
+**ValueLab** is a modern, frontend-only web platform that delivers AI-powered insights and visual analysis for Indian real estate investors.
 It enables users to explore hardcoded, realistic market data to make smarter investment decisions — all wrapped in a sleek dark UI inspired by fintech platforms.

 ---